Being Sued for a Debt

 - Georgia Statute of Limitations on Debt: How Long Can You Be Sued?

-Georgia gives creditors 6 years to sue on a written contract and 4 years on most credit card and open-account debt.
-Learn when the clock starts and what restarts it.
+Georgia gives creditors 6 years to sue on a written contract - and credit card debt counts as one, not a 4-year open account.
+What starts and restarts it.

 - Oklahoma Statute of Limitations on Debt: How Long Can You Be Sued?